 You are most likely prepared to respond to a fire, a flood, or even a tornado at work, but will you know what to do if an active shooter enters your workplace?

 These types of incidents can occur in almost any public place including places of worship, shopping areas, and business environments.
 They sometimes occur randomly, but more often there are warning signs that, if recognized, can prevent another tragedy.
 It is essential that you are personally prepared.

-Continuing Professional Development is offering a 4 hour seminar to help educate the business community.
+Continuing Professional Development is offering a 4 hour seminar to help educate the local community.
 The Active Shooter Awareness, Prevention and Response workshop is led by a law enforcement professional who is experienced in active shooter response, and high risk SWAT operations in the Chicagoland area.

 At the end of this workshop, you will be able to: